GitJuski/Configuration-Management/h6-GJ(IN-PROGRESS).md

 - Dependencies/Requirements:

     - Platform -> Master OS must be a Linux distro.
 Minion OS can be either Windows or Linux.
-    - Tools to have before:
+    - Tools needed before:
         - Salt-minion must be installed and configured on all minion machines.
-        - On Windows minion, the following firewall rules must be enabled: File and Printer Sharing (Echo Request - ICMPv4-In).
+        - On a Windows minion, the following firewall rules must be enabled: File and Printer Sharing (Echo Request - ICMPv4-In).
         - Git
     - Environment -> Local, Should work with machines in the cloud as well.